carterprince/JustGBA/README.md

 Standalone [gpSP](https://github.com/libretro/gpsp)-based GBA emulator for Android (arm64-v8a).
 Built to be efficient, fast, and minimal.

 JustGBA leverages gpSP's JIT compiler to achieve exceptional execution speed and very low power consumption, even when fast-forwarding.
+This makes it well-suited for mobile scenarios where efficiency is paramount.

 ## Features